dotnet/sdk/documentation/general/ExecutingCustomerCode.md

 When customers discover issues with the .NET SDK, we often need more information to see how exactly their scenarios differ from the (presumably working) mainline scenarios.
 This additional information often takes the form of a 'repro' or set of steps by which we can see the error ourselves and walk through what is happening as their scenario plays out and how it ultimately diverged from our expectations.

-Blindly executing unvetted customer code can be a security hazard, however, not just for the machine executing the code but for any machine on the same network and any service accessible using credentials they can access through those machines.
+Blindly executing, or even just opening in an IDE like Visual Studio without intending to build, unvetted customer code can be a security hazard, however, not just for the machine executing the code but for any machine on the same network and any service accessible using credentials they can access through those machines.
 In this way, a malicious actor can exfiltrate sensitive Microsoft data, including information about other Microsoft employees, proprietary code, or private customer data.
 They may even be able to take down a service or introduce further security bugs in shipping products.
 Indeed, the most common vector hackers use to gain access is through compromising one or more individual users with employee credentials.
 At Microsoft where security is paramount, we want to prevent such hacks.

 This document contains recommended best practices on how to securely test users' code.
-They are arranged in order or security with the most secure at the top.
+They are arranged in order of security with the most secure at the top.
 This should also be the priority you should use to stay secure when executing code.

 ## Strategies for Staying Secure